 How will showings be conducted?

 You and I will agree on the terms you are comfortable with for showings.
 We want to make the home accessible to buyers without too much disruption to your personal life.
-We can use a showing schedule, and unless we agree otherwise, my office will notify you in advance of showing requests.
-We typically use lockboxes that only active members of our local Realtors boards can access.
-Any time a showing is booked, I will also be informed.
+We can use a showing schedule, and unless we agree otherwise, I will notify you in advance of showing requests.
+We typically use lockboxes that only active members of our local Realtors association can access.

 How will you market my property?

 Marketing your listing is of utmost importance.
-Most buyers find their properties online through MLS (via their agent), realtor.ca or other search engines.
-Listings in our MLS system automatically show up on these sites within a day or two of becoming active.
+Most buyers find their properties online through MLS (via their agent,) Realtor.ca or other search engines.
+Listings in our MLS system automatically show up on these sites within a short period of time after becoming active.
 In addition, I share my listings with the agents in my network, on my website, and on my social media.
-We can discuss additional opportunities such as hosting open houses and marketing within your neighborhood.
+We can discuss additional opportunities such as hosting open houses and marketing within your neighbourhood.

 How long will it take to find a buyer?